|

 Attached

-list (MS Excel file) shows all nuts and bolt sizes on the Norton 16H.
+list (pdf file) shows all nuts and bolt sizes on the Norton 16H.

 Most of these are also used on the Big 4.

-The list can be usefull if you are searching what taps and dies you
+The list can be useful if you are searching what taps and dies you

 might need to clean up threads or recreate fasteners.